Shirasagi-no Mai (White Heron Dance)

 Senso-ji Temple in Asakusa started "Hakuro no Mai" to celebrate the 100th anniversary of Tokyo, which was renamed from Edo to Tokyo on November 1968.
 Based on the old records left in the temple, this is an event where people dance while wearing heron-like costumes.
-This beautiful and elegant sight is worth catching.
-This event will be heldin mid-April 2017.
+This beautiful and elegant sight is absolutely worth catching.

 Yabusame, Asakusa Horseback Archery

 Yabusame is a Japanese form of horseback archery, nowadays performed by skilled archers wearing the clothes of ancient warriors.
 The sight of them trying to hit the target while controlling the sprinting horse is quite compelling.
 During the 18th century, this event was annually held on New Year's Day, but the date has since been changed while the event continues to be the same.

 ■Held: April 21, 2018

 Around 1,500 performers from all over the country gather to celebrate Japan's leading Japanese taiko drum festival.
 Narita-san Shinsho-ji Temple and its approach become the stage for this event, and you surely won't regret your visit as you listen to the sound of the gallant drums.
 "Sen-nen Yoru Butai" is also popular in the event.
 This musical performance, featuring a bonfire that lights up the dark night, fills the air with a mysterious atmosphere.

 Nezu Shrine, which has more than 300 years of history, is a popular site for its azaleas.
 You'll feel as if you're in another world with about 100 species and 3,000 shrubs in full bloom.